iptv-org/iptv/.github/CONTRIBUTING.md

 - commit all changes
 - send a pull request

-In case you were unable to determine which country the channel belongs to, you can put a link to it in the `channels/unsorted.m3u`.
+In case you were unable to determine which country the channel belongs to, add the channel onto the `channels/unsorted.m3u` playlist.

 **Do you want to sort the channels from "channels/unsorted.m3u"?**

-- find out the full name of the channel and from which country it is broadcasting.
+- find out the full name of the channel and from which country it is being broadcasted.
 This information can usually be found on [lyngsat.com](https://www.lyngsat.com/search.html) or [wikipedia.org](https://www.wikipedia.org/)
 - update the channel name if necessary
 - find the corresponding ISO_3166-2 code for the country.
 You can find a full list of codes here: https://en.wikipedia.org/wiki/ISO_3166-2
 - open the `channels/` folder and find a file with the same name as the country code